By Wolfgang Unger

 When you architect solutions, think about trade-offs to ensure an optimal approach.

-Depending on your situation, you could trade consistency, durability, and space for time or latency, to deliver higher performance.
+you could trade consistency, durability, and space for time or latency, to deliver higher

-In a perfect world, we'd be able to achieve durability, consistency, performance, and efficiency all at once,
+In a perfect world, we'd be able to achieve durability, consistency, performance,

-but that's sadly not the world that we live in, so it's time to get acquainted with the menu of trade-offs you can make to meet your goals.
+so it's time to get acquainted with the menu of trade-offs you can make to meet your goals.